 Have you ever had an awkward handshake that revolved around a greeting or departure?
-Maybe you led with the wrong hand or your handshake was too firm or too limp?
+Maybe you led with the wrong hand, or your handshake was too firm or too limp?
 Perhaps your experience was even worse?
-Maybe instead of a handshake you wound up hugging the person who interviewed you for a job you really wanted.
+Maybe instead of a handshake, you wound up hugging the person who interviewed you for a job you really wanted.
 This actually happened to me.
-Naturally I was laughed at during work functions for years after taking the job.
-Well all of those experience will seem like a cakewalk if you decide to employ the not-so-secret Atari Handshake during your next important handshake.
+Naturally, I was laughed at during work functions for years after taking the job.
+Well, all of those experiences will seem like a cakewalk if you decide to employ the not-so-secret Atari Handshake during your next important handshake.

 Printed in the Nov-Dec 1982 of Atari Age on page 7, the Atari Handshake looks great on paper, but in practice is rather disturbing.

 The handshake premise is simple.
 You turn a thumb into a joystick and one of the shakers grasps it and does some rotating joystick action.
 This should demonstrate just how much a gamer both of the handshakers are, but the presentation of the thumb joystick raises two very important questions.